-Independent Course (1 to 4 credits).
+Independent Course (1 to 4 credit hours).
 An existing course offered in an independent study format.
-The course is coded using the course number in the catalog.
+The course is coded using the course number in the coded using the course number in the catalog.
 Approved special topic courses can be offered in an independent course format.